SCD4VPR: Multi-modal Scene Change Detection for Long-term Visual Place Recognition Database Update

 \subsection{Overall Architecture}

-LangSCD integrates language guidance into scene change detection, addressing the fundamental limitations of uni-modal approaches.
-As illustrated in Figure~\ref{fig:pipeline}, a standard SCD backbone consists of a shared-weight image encoder, a feature merging module, and a segmentation head; existing methods primarily differ in whether the encoder is CNN-based, DINOv2-based, or SAM-based~\cite{wang2023reduce,lin2025robust,kim2025towards}.
-We augment this pipeline with two plug-and-play modules.
-Specifically, the cross-modal feature enhancer takes the encoded feature of Image $T_1$ and enhances it with text features encoding descriptions of new objects in $T_1$.
-The enhanced $T_1$ feature is then compared with the Image $T_0$ feature using the original backbone’s merging module and segmentation head, producing an initial pixel-level change mask.
-Building upon this output, the geometric and semantic matching modules are applied to refine fragmented initial mask into object-consistent masks by jointly leveraging SAM2’s class-agnostic tracking and Grounded SAM’s semantically informed segmentation.
-This design yields a new end-to-end architecture that integrates \textit{semantic reasoning and geometric consistency} in a simple yet effective manner, enabling existing SCD models to address the previously under-explored challenge of street-view semantic change detection.
+SCD4VPR augments standard SCD backbones with two plug-and-play modules, as illustrated in Fig.~\ref{fig:pipeline}.
+A standard SCD backbone consists of a shared-weight image encoder, a feature merging module, and a segmentation head; existing methods differ primarily in whether the encoder is CNN-based, DINOv2-based, or SAM-based~\cite{wang2023reduce, lin2025robust, kim2025towards}.
+The \textbf{Cross-Modal Feature Enhancer} takes the encoded feature of $T_1$ and enhances it with text features describing scene changes, producing an updated representation $F_1'$.
+This enhanced feature is then compared with $T_0$ features through the backbone's merging module and segmentation head to produce an initial pixel-level change mask.
+The \textbf{Geometric--Semantic Matching Module} subsequently refines this mask into object-consistent predictions by jointly leveraging SAM2's class-agnostic tracking and Grounded SAM's semantic segmentation.
+Together, these modules integrate semantic reasoning and geometric consistency while remaining compatible with any SCD backbone.